Trusted Guide to Nurse Pay

 There are so many factors to consider when thinking about where to work as a nurse – ratios, unions, quality of life, etc. But one answer everyone wants to know is “how much money can I make?”

-The answer, unfortunately, is not quite as simple as the question.
+Unfortunately, the answer is not quite as simple as the question.
 Nursing is such a nuanced profession that the compensation varies greatly between cities, specialties, care settings, and facilities.
-What is really important when it comes to compensation, anyway?
+So what is the clear differentiator?

-How much money you keep is likely much more important than how much money you can make.
+How much money you keep is likely much more important than how much money you make.

-but what does it cost to live there?”
+- What does it cost to live there?

 Temporary, staff, part-time, per diem, on-call, etc. One of the coolest things about our profession is that there are so many different ways (and frequencies) in which to do it!

-Depending on your needs, one type of classification can be more ‘lucrative’ than another.
+Depending on your needs, one type of classification can be more "lucrative" than another.
 Some staff nurses receive robust benefits – from highly discounted insurance, 401k, pension, or flexible sick and vacation time.
 But, if you don’t need all those benefits, going part-time or per-diem might be a better bet because the hourly compensation tends to be higher.
-If you value flexibility and experience, opting for a travel position will likely maximize your income for the periods of time that you are working, especially if you qualify for tax-free stipends.

 In California, it is mandatory that employers that haven’t established an alternative work week compensate employees at 1.5x standard rate of pay for any hours over 8 worked in a day.
 For any time worked beyond 12 hours in a day, it is 2x standard rate of pay, or double-time.
-This can mean that picking up an extra shift or staying a few hours beyond your shift can be extremely lucrative.
+This can mean that registered nurses picking up an extra shift or staying a few hours beyond their shifts can be extremely lucrative.

 Some employment classifications, such as travel contract opportunities, may enable nurses to qualify for tax-free stipends.
 This qualification is discussed further in the Trusted Guide to Travel Nurse Taxes.
 Stipends for nurses typically come in three forms: lodging, meals and incidents, and relocation.